isomerpages/moe-riversidesec/_useful-links/DSA 2022 (Direct School Admission).md

 | **22 Jul 2022 - 12 Aug 2022**     | Auditions / interviews for short-listed applicants     |
 | **12 Sep 2022**     | Audition / interview results will be notified to applicants via email     |

+For further enquiries, you may contact us at RIVERSIDE_SS@moe.edu.sg or 62699631 (General Office).